kgston/stencil.JS/README.md

 ```javascript
     var myStencil = stencil.fetch("stencils/myStencil.stencil", "#optionalOutputDestination");
 ```
+*Be warned that standard browser AJAX restrictions still applies.*
-If an output destination is not specified, it will be defined with the `none` destination and can only be rendered with the `fragment` or `string` output methods.
+If an output destination is not specified, it will be defined with the `none` destination and can only be rendered with the `"none"`, `"fragment"` or `"string"` output methods.

 Cloning
 --------------